 If there is one thing Americans know how to do, it's buy stuff.

-According to the LA Times the average American household contains over 300,000 items.
+According to the LA Times, the average American household contains over 300,000 items.
 But we also know how to hold onto all this stuff we buy.
-A 2013 article in Popular Science cites a statistic that seventy percent of Americas cannot park cars in their garages because there's too much stuff.
-I guess that's why offsite storage facilities are the fastest growing segment of the commercial real estate market.
+A 2013 article in Popular Science cites a statistic that seventy percent of Americas cannot park cars in their garages because it's packed with too much stuff.
+I guess that's why offsite storage facilities are one of the fastest growing segments of the commercial real estate market.

 Just like most everyone else in America, I have too much stuff.
-So, this May, I'm embracing a utilitarian approach to spring cleaning - if I didn't use it in the past two years, it's time to lose it.
-This means ridding my closets and drawers of all unworn clothing and shoes, no matter how much I think I love it.
+So, this summer, I'm embracing a utilitarian approach to spring cleaning: If I didn't use it in the past two years, it's time to lose it.
+This means ridding my closets and drawers of all unworn clothing and shoes, no matter how much I think I love them.
 Looking through the growing pile of throw-away/give away items, it's clear to me how aspirational so many of my purchases were.
 And, the extent to which, as June Saruwatari, author of Behind the Clutter points out, I wanted to buy an emotion as much as an object.
 That size 2 Diane Von Furstenberg dress never fit me, but I pictured myself feeling brilliant when I wore it.
 Those glam Jimmy Choo silver strappy sandals never did work with anything I actually wore, but I pictured feeling glamorous and sexy in them.
 No place do I have more unused, aspirational stuff than in the kitchen.
-Peelers, corers, slicers, molds, bundt pans, quesadilla makers, outdoor dining sets, basket sets, napkin and placemat sets --- enough for a solo garage sale.
-Most items broke down into one of seven categories.
+Peelers, corers, slicers, molds, bundt pans, quesadilla makers, outdoor dining sets, basket sets, napkin and placemat sets: enough for a solo garage sale.

 The mushroom brush, kiwi peeler, avocado peeler, mango peeler, pineapple corer (I used each of these items once), mayonnaise jar spoon (I could never find when I needed it), vegetable scrubbing gloves (these worked, but felt totally disgusting on my hands).